 It aims to provide an overview of the key things you need to know as a trustee.
 The session will equip you with the knowledge of your responsibilities as a trustee and confidence to know where to go to find out more after the course.

 The course covers the role of individual trustees and the nature of their collective responsibility, plus some practical tips about how to be effective and add value to the board.
 There will also be a chance to find out more about some of the latest developments in the sector.

 By the end of this session you will have an overview of:

 Helen Baker has held multiple board level executive and non-executive leadership roles in the not-for -profit and public sectors across a career spanning health, social care, housing and education.
 She brings particular skills in the fields of mental health and disability, in public policy and in the governance and regulation of public services.

-Helen has chaired organisations ranging from NHS trusts to national housing associations and social care providers, a multi-academy trust and both local and national charities and has held board appointments with three Government arms-length bodies, the General Social Care Council, the Commission for the Compact and the National College for School Leadership.
+Helen has chaired organisations ranging from NHS trusts to national housing associations and social care providers, a multi-academy trust and both local and national charities and has held board appointments with three Government arms-length bodies.

 You will leave the session with a better understanding of the role and know where to go to get advice and support to help you in the future.
 It is also an opportunity to meet and share experiences with other trustees.